 A comparison of the Lego Ducati Panigale V4R and a real Ducati Panigale V4R.

-On June 1 2020 the Lego Ducati Panigale V4R will be released.
+On June 1 2020 the Lego Ducati Panigale V4R was released.

 What the Lego Panigale and the Real Panigale have in common

 Luckily, they have enough things in common for the Lego version to be of appeal to any motorcycle nut.

 For me, the details that they captured (that would have been deal-breakers if they omitted) are